-The West Vale Branch section has the Wiltshire / Oxfordshire border as it's western limit (where the canal crossed the river Cole) and extends some 12 km to just east of the village of Uffington.
-The canal meanders through the Vale of the White Horse skirting the villages of Shrivenham and Uffington.
+The West Vale Branch section has the Wiltshire / Oxfordshire border as it's western limit (where the canal crossed the River Cole) and extends some 12 km to just east of the village of Uffington.
+The canal meanders through the Vale of the White Horse skirting the villages of Bourton, Shrivenham, Longcot and Uffington.
 Being rural, the line is quite apparent for much of this length; except where crossed by the railway (twice), by roads and access tracks and for a section around Uffington.

 The branch has monthly informal meetings, open to all, on the first Wednesday of each month, starting at 8 pm, at the Prince of Wales pub in Shrivenham High Street, with a work-party on the following Saturday for urgent tasks.

 We hold regular weekly work-parties most Wednesday mornings, meeting at The Park in Stainswick Lane at 10 am.

 As long as Covid-19 restrictions on indoor meetings continue, our monthly Branch Meetings at the Prince of Wales will be suspended.

 Our Wednesday work-parties have restarted and follow the IWA & Trust rules on minimising the risk.

 Issues that previously would have been discussed at Branch Meetings are now resolved prior to the work-party on Wednesdays at The Canal Park in the open air.